BHZobel/Acoustic_Onset_Analysis/README.md

 in whole or in part, specific prior permission must be obtained from CNRS.
 Algorithms implemented by this software may be claimed by patents owned by CNRS, France Telecom, Ircam or others.

 The CNRS makes no representations about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.

-The CNRS makes no representations about the suitability of this software for any purpose.
-It is provided "as is" without express or implied warranty.
 -----------------------------------------------------------------------------------------------------------